 Continuing with our hypothetical example, say it’s Freshman year.
 You’re interested in the History Major track (whether you’re officially declared or not).
 Talk to your history professors–they can offer great insight and potentially have connections to an industry you haven’t considered yet.
 Talk to fellow History Majors–what are they planning to do after college?
 Talk to your career advisor–what sort of internship opportunities are there for History students?
 Attend career fairs, follow historical news, research ‘careers for people with degrees in History’, Google ‘famous Historians’.
 There is a lot of information at your disposal, and with even just a bit of direction, you can make your way through it and hopefully find inspiration.

 What if you know what your career goal already is?

 Switching gears: say you do know exactly what you want to do.
 Good for you!
 That will likely change.
 Not every single class required by your major will be tailor-made for the career you have in mind, but that’s a good thing!
 College is about expanding your horizons and your interests.
 Throughout your years you will discover more about yourself and your favored subject than you ever thought possible.

 (As a personal example, I knew exactly what I wanted to be from the very start: an author.
 I pursued every creative writing and literature course I could.
-I had to fulfill an elective and so chose Writing for Film despite only having interest in novels.
+I had to fulfill an elective and so chose Writing for Film despite only having an interest in novels.
 I thought it’d just be a one-off course, but it soon became my favorite class I’d ever taken.
 I took it two semesters in a row and am now highly interested in screenplay writing).